truecharts/website/docs/manual/SCALE/guides/getting-started.md

 In exceptionally rare cases, if your Trafik install fails, you may need to run `k3s kubectl apply --server-side --force-conflicts -k https://github.com/truecharts/manifests/manifests` in shell as root before trying again.

-An optiona but extra function enabled by Traefik and supported by many Truecharts Community Catalog apps like `Nextcloud`, is the ability to use a `middleware` to use your apps remotely.
+An optional but extra function enabled by Traefik and supported by many Truecharts Community Catalog apps like `Nextcloud`, is the ability to use a `middleware` to use your apps remotely.
 You can setup a basicAuth middleware using our guide [Add Traefik Basic Auth to Apps](https://truecharts.org/charts/enterprise/traefik/traefik-basicAuth-middleware/).

 ## Cert-Manager (operator) and Clusterissuer installation for certificate management